newmanw/mage-server/docs/use_cases/feeds.md

 1. A1 requests to configure a new feed.
 1. The app presents a list of registered feed services.
 1. A1 selects the desired feed service.
-1. The app presents the list of feed types the feed service provides.
+1. The app presents the list of topics the feed service provides.
-1. A1 selects the desired feed type.
+1. A1 selects the desired topic.
 1. The app presents the options for the new feed grouped according to options that users cannot change and fetch parameters that users will be able to change when fetching data from the feed.
    * Potential options could be fetch interval, maximum number of items to fetch, maximum age of content, caching options, etc.
 1. A1 changes the options as desired.